proxmox/proxmox-backup/docs/introduction.rst

 :GUI: We provide a graphical, web based user interface.

-:Deduplication: Inkremental backup produces large amounts of duplicate data.
+:Deduplication: Incremental backup produces large amounts of duplicate data.
 The deduplication layer removes that redundancy and makes inkremental backup small and space efficient.